ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Mario_Martinez-Saito/Mario_Martinez-Saito_curriculum.md

 ---

-I notice that the background, current Active Inference application, learning needs, challenges, and value sought sections are empty.
-To create a truly personalized curriculum, I'll need information about Mario Martinez-Saito in these areas:
+I notice that the participant information sections (Background, Current Active Inference Application, Learning Needs, Challenges, and Values Sought) are empty.
+To create a truly personalized and effective curriculum, I'll need these details about Mario Martinez-Saito.

-Could you please provide:
+For now, I can:

+1. Acknowledge the need for this information
+2. Explain what information would be most helpful
+3. Propose how to gather this information effectively

+**Required Information to Design the Curriculum:**

-1. **Background:**
+1. **Background Information Needed:**
-- Educational/professional background
+- Academic/professional background
-- Current field of work/study
+- Current field of work/research
-- Mathematical/programming proficiency
+- Mathematical/computational skill level
-- Prior exposure to related concepts (e.g., Bayesian inference, information theory)
+- Prior exposure to related concepts (e.g., Bayesian inference, machine learning)

 2. **Current Active Inference Application:**
-- How they currently use or plan to use Active Inference
+- Current projects or research involving Active Inference
-- Specific domain or problem space
+- Specific problems trying to solve
-- Current projects or research interests
+- Tools/frameworks currently using

 3. **Learning Needs:**
-- Specific skills they want to develop
+- Specific topics of interest
-- Knowledge gaps they've identified
+- Desired level of mathematical depth
+- Preferred learning style
-- Time availability for learning
+- Time availability for study
-- Preferred learning methods

 4. **Challenges:**
 - Current obstacles in understanding/applying Active Inference
 - Technical or conceptual difficulties
-- Resource or time constraints
+- Resource or tool limitations

-5. **Pragmatic/Epistemic Value Sought:**
+5. **Value Sought:**
-- Practical outcomes they hope to achieve
+- Practical objectives (what they want to achieve)
-- Theoretical understanding they wish to develop
+- Knowledge objectives (what they want to understand)
-- Long-term goals in the field

-Once you provide these details, I can design a highly personalized curriculum that:
-- Matches their current knowledge level
-- Addresses specific gaps and challenges
-- Aligns with their learning style and goals
+- Career/research goals

-- Provides relevant examples from their domain
-- Sets realistic timelines based on their availability
-- Recommends appropriate resources and tools
+Would you like to:

-Would you please share these details about Mario so I can create a targeted learning plan?
+1. Provide this information about Mario so I can design a tailored curriculum?
+2. Create a general Active Inference curriculum that can be refined once we have the specific details?
+3. Develop a process for gathering this information systematically?

+Please let me know how you'd like to proceed, and I'll adjust my approach accordingly.